gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 *a_audio_output_n* -- one of zero or more, up to 32, auto output channels.

 This opcode is used for both VST instruments and VST effects.
-Inputs are optional for instruments.
+For instruments, inputs are allowed but not required, and may or may not actually be handled by the plugin.

 Note that the mininum of the plugin inputs and the opcode inputs, and the minimum of the plugin outputs and the opcode outputs, are used.
 It is assumed